Welcome to:

 any file or quantity of files on your PC instantly.

-HexCon 1.0 (for Windows)
+HexCon 1.0

 A programmers helper, HexCon is a small fast tool to convert between